tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 ## WordPress on AWS

 WordPress is written in PHP and uses a MySQL database to store data.
 Besides that, data like user uploads is stored on disk.
 Apache is used as the web server to serve the pages.
 With this information in mind, it’s time to map your requirements to AWS services.

+Common web applications use a database to store and query data.
+That is true for WordPress as well.
+The content management system (CMS) stores blog posts, comments, and more within a MySQL database.

+WordPress also stores data outside the database on disk.
+For example, if an author uploads an image for their blog post, the file is stored on disk.
+The same is true when you are installing plug-ins and themes as an administrator.

+## Deleting Infrastructure

+Your evaluation has confirmed that you can migrate the infrastructure needed for the company’s blog to AWS from a technical standpoint.
+You have estimated that a load balancer, virtual machines, and a MySQL database, as well as a NFS capable of serving 1,000 people visiting the blog per day, will cost you around $75 per month on AWS.
+That is all you need to come to a decision.

+Because the infrastructure does not contain any important data and you have finished your evaluation, you can delete all the resources and stop paying for them.

+CloudFormation is an efficient way to manage your infrastructure.
+Just as the infrastructure’s creation was automated, its deletion is also.
+You can create and delete infrastructure on demand whenever you like.
+You pay for infrastructure only when you create and run it.